moebaf/FUTURE_CS_01/Task 01/01_Scanning_Our_Target.md

 For this assessment, I selected OWASP Juice Shop as my target application.
 OWASP Juice Shop is an intentionally vulnerable web application developed by OWASP for security training and penetration testing practice.
 I chose this application because it provides a safe and realistic environment for identifying common web application vulnerabilities and improving my vulnerability assessment skills.

 ---
+## Executive Summary

+A vulnerability assessment was conducted against the OWASP Juice Shop application using OWASP ZAP, Nmap, and Browser Developer Tools.
+Several security issues were identified, including CSP weaknesses, cross-domain configuration concerns, and information disclosure through service enumeration.
+One finding was classified as High Risk, three as Medium Risk, and two as Low Risk.
+Recommendations have been provided to improve the application's security posture.

 # Phase 01 – Scanning the Target Using OWASP ZAP